inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

 ```

 This function will already allow us to use `pipeline { }` syntax.
 Let's break it down: the **init** parameter of our function
-is actually called a {{< elink "https://kotlinlang.org/docs/lambdas.html#function-literals-with-receiver" "function type with receiver" >}}, in other words it's a *lambda* that can be called in the context of a *specific type instance*, in this case Pipeline type.
+is actually called a {{< elink "https://kotlinlang.org/docs/lambdas.html#function-literals-with-receiver" "function type with receiver" >}}; in other words, it's a *lambda* that can be called in the context of a *specific type instance*, in this case Pipeline type.
-DSL definitions can become verbose, so let's use Kotlin's [apply](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/apply.html) and single expression syntax to make it more consise:
+DSL definitions can become verbose, so let's use Kotlin's [apply](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin/apply.html) and single expression syntax to make it more concise:

 ```kotlin
 fun pipeline(init: Pipeline.() -> Unit) = Pipeline().apply(init)
 ```

-In Kotlin, lambda parameters of a function can be brough outside of a paranthesis (see: [Trailing lambda](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas)), like so:
+In Kotlin, lambda parameters of a function can be brought outside of parantheses (see: [Trailing lambda](https://kotlinlang.org/docs/lambdas.html#passing-trailing-lambdas)), like so:

 ```kotlin
 val product = items.fold(1) { acc, e -> acc * e }